ImperialCollegeLondon/MSE404-MM/docs/labs/lab07/readme.md

     ```
         1. `tprnfor` asks Quantum Espresso to print the forces.
-        2. We have to carry out $\Gamma$-point calculations for a molecule.
+        2. We only use the $\Gamma$-point since we are modelling a molecule.
     - Run the command `pw.x < CH4.in > CH4.out`.
-    - When the output file is out, search for the line saying `Forces acting on atoms`.
+    - When the calculation is finished, search the output file for the line saying `Forces acting on atoms`.
 This should be written just before the timing information.

     - You should find a section that looks like the following:
     ```python